johannlussange/biyolo/README.md

 # biyolo
 One-shot 3D reconstruction of roof planes from urban satellite images with LOD2

-This code take as input one raster satellite image & one shapefile of the associated buildings' roof contours with their corners heights.
+This code takes as input one raster satellite image & one shapefile of the associated buildings' roof contours with their corners heights.

-It then creates randomized training/validation/testing sets and produce .json annotations in the COCO format via pycococreator:
+It then creates randomized training/validation/testing sets and produces .json annotations in the COCO format via pycococreator:

 https://github.com/waspinator/pycococreator